konrad-jamrozik/droidmate/BUILDING.md

 All actions in this section assume you first did `cd repo/dev/droidmate`

-To build DroidMate and run all regression tests that do not require a device:  `gradlew build`
+To do a full build, i.e. to build DroidMate and run all regression tests that do not require a device :  `gradlew build`

 To skip tests: `gradlew build -x test`